gokulm/BoltOn/docs/index.md

 **Note:**

-* The order of the methods called is important though.
-If BoltOnEFModule() is called after BoltOnAssemblies(), the assemblies passed to the latter method will override the registrations.
+* The order of the methods called is important.
+If BoltOnEFModule() is called after BoltOnAssemblies(), the assemblies passed to the latter will override the registrations.
 * To exclude classes from registration, decorate them with `[ExcludeFromRegistration]` attribute.
 * Use the BoltOnOptions' extension method like BoltOnEFModule to attach the other modules.
 Each and every module calls other extension methods to attach their own dependent modules.

 TightenBolts()
 --------------
-This extension method scans all the `IPostRegistrationTask` in the assembly collection formed by BoltOn() and executes them.
-The post registration tasks support ctor injection.
+This extension method scans all the implementations of `IPostRegistrationTask` interface in the assemblies passed to BoltOnAssemblies() and executes them.
+The post registration tasks support constructor injection.

 To run any task that involves resolving dependencies, like seeding data using any of the registered DbContexts, implement `IPostRegistrationTask`.